 tuition refund policy

 f a student withdraws from school before the end of the term, there may be an adjustment of the amount of tuition charged depending on the withdrawal date.
-The official College schedule of percentage of tuition to be refunded at a particular time during the semester is available in the Fee Refund and Waiver Policy.
+The official University schedule of percentage of tuition to be refunded at a particular time during the semester is available in the Fee Refund and Waiver Policy.

 undergraduate net price calculator